Tips & Tricks For a Better Night’s Sleep

 By Jacqueline Saguin

 Ever wonder what it would be like to wake up like Cinderella in the morning?
-That refreshed, alert feeling seems like something from the movies we roll our eyes at, doubting that someone can look that good waking up.
+That refreshed, alert feeling seems is like something from the movies.
+We roll our eyes at it, doubting that someone can look that good waking up.
 Although disheveled hair is unavoidable and a rosy glow is unlikely, a better night’s sleep is definitely within reach.

 It looks like Sleeping Beauty was on to something.
 A peaceful rest is the foundation for good health and a happier frame of mind.
 The reason for bad sleep can range anywhere from a stress-filled day or lounging too much, to an inconsistent sleep schedule or a cluttered room.
 73% of Americans said a dark bedroom is important to getting a better night’s sleep, according to the National Sleep Foundation.
 Something as simple as purchasing curtains can make all the difference.